-To obtain adherent TUBO or P1 derived cells silenced or overexpressing miR-135b, 3×10^5 or 1.2×10^5 cells per well in 6-well plates, respectively, were transfected using Lipofectamine 2000 (Invitrogen) with 200 nmol/L of miR-135b miRIDIAN Hairpin Inhibitor (anti-miR-135b antagomir) or 100 nmol/L of miR-135b miRIDIAN Mimics (miR-135b mimic) (Dharmacon; Thermo Fisher Scientific, Waltham, MA).
-For each experiment, cells were also transfected with miRIDIAN microRNA Hairpin Inhibitor (scrambled antagomir) or Mimics (scrambled mimic) negative controls.
-Cells were tested for miR-135b knockdown or overexpression 24, 48, and 72 hours after transfection.
+To obtain adherent TUBO or P1 derived cells silenced or overexpressing miR-135b, 3×10^5 or 1.2 x 10^5 cells/well in 6-well plates respectively, were transfected using Lipofectamine 2000 (Invitrogen) with 200 nM of miR-135b miRIDIAN Hairpin Inhibitor (anti-miR-135b antagomir) or 100 nM of miR-135b miRIDIAN Mimics (miR-135b mimic) (Dharmacon).
+For each experiment cells were also transfected with miRIDIAN microRNA Hairpin Inhibitor (scrambled antagomir) or

+Mimics (scrambled mimic) negative controls.
+Cells were tested for miR-135b knockdown or overexpression 24, 48 and 72 h after transfection.

-To demonstrate a causal role of MID1 and MTCH2 downstream of miR-135b, a rescue experiment was performed by transfecting TUBO cells using Lipofectamine 2000 (Invitrogen) with 10 μ g of plasmids containing the cDNA of MID1 or MTCH2 genes without 3' untranslated region (UTR; Gene-Copoeia, Rockville, MD) and, thus, miR-135b insensitive. pVAX empty plasmid was used as a control.
-Forty-eight hours later, TUBO cells were transfected with 100 nmol/L of miR-135b miRIDIAN Mimics.
-Twenty-four hours later, 5×10^4 TUBO cells from each experimental condition were assayed in triplicate for their ability to grow in an anchorage-independent condition.
-At the same time, RNA was isolated from transfected cells to test miR-135b, MTCH2, and MID1 expression.
+To demonstrate a causal role of MID1 and MTCH2 downstream of miR-135b, a rescue experiment was performed by transfecting TUBO cells using Lipofectamine 2000 (Invitrogen) with 10 μ g of plasmids containing the cDNA of MID1 or MTCH2 genes without 3'UTR (Gene-Copoeia) and thus miR-135b insensitive. pVAX empty plamid was used as control.
+Forty-eight h later, TUBO cells were transfected with 100 nM of miR-135b miRIDIAN Mimics.
+Twenty-four h later, 5 x 104 TUBO cells from each experimental condition were assayed in triplicate for their ability to growth in an anchorage-independent conditions.
+At the same time, RNA was isolated from transfected cells to test miR-135b, MTCH2 and MID1 expression.

-To obtain the phenocopy of miR-135b overexpression, knockdown of the MID1 target gene was obtained by transfecting 3×10^5 TUBO cells with 200 nmol/L of specific siRNA or nontargeting siRNA as control (ON-TARGET plus SMART pool siRNA; Dharmacon).
+To obtain the phenocopy of miR-135b over-expression, knockdown of MID1 target gene was obtained by transfecting 3×10^5 TUBO cells with 200 nM of specific siRNA or non targeting siRNA as control (ON-TARGET plus SMART pool siRNA, Dharmacon).